What is encryption?

 Threats to IoT, mobile devices

-Meanwhile, NIST has encouraged the creation of cryptographic algorithms suitable for use in constrained environments, including mobile devices.
+Meanwhile, NIST has encouraged the creation of cryptographic algorithms suitable for use in constrained environments, including mobile and IoT devices.
 In a first round of judging in April 2019, NIST chose 56 lightweight cryptographic algorithms candidates to be considered for standardization.
-Further discussion on cryptographic standards for mobile devices is slated to be held in November 2019.
+Since then, NIST has conducted a second round and then a final round.
+From the 10 finalists, the NIST Lightweight Cryptography Team selected the Ascon family for standardizing lightweight cryptography applications.

 History of encryption